graphile/graphile.github.io/src/pages/postgraphile/installation-guide.md

 ```

 # Install Postgres
 First, you are going to need to make sure Postgres is installed.
-You can skip this section if you already have Postgres installed 👍
+You can skip this section if you already have Postgres version `9.6.0` or higher installed 👍

 If you are running on MacOS, it is highly recommended that you install and use [Postgres.app](http://postgresapp.com/).
 If you are on another platform, go to the [Postgres download page](https://www.postgresql.org/download/) to pick up a copy of Postgres.
 We recommend using a version of Postgres higher than `9.6.0` as Postgres `9.5` introduces Row Level Security (an important feature when building your business logic into the database) and `9.6` introduces `missing_ok` to the `current_setting(name, missing_ok)` function (which saves you some complexity).